Home | About me | Contact | What's new | Privacy | Search

 Using this approach, planners don't have to guess at what might be needed and possibly waste money to build something unnecessary.
 Transportation planning is a bit of a chicken-and-egg exercise, and state and federal requirements to empirically justify the need for expenditures will always result in incremental and sometimes disjointed improvements.
 While not always ideal, this approach is necessary to safeguard appropriate stewardship of public funds and ensure a balanced approach to address the plethora of needs.

-At the risk of beating a dead horse, there's a more "nuts-and-bolts" way to look at this by considering the possible traffic generators here.
-Doing so, we see there is a large cluster of subdivisions and some commercial destinations in the Potranco/211 area, there is a large cluster of subdivisions along Culebra inside 211, and then just about nothing in between or further north.
+At the risk of beating a dead horse, there's a more "nuts and bolts" way to look at this by considering the possible traffic generators here.
+Doing so, we see there is a large cluster of subdivisions and some commercial destinations in the Potranco/211 area, a large cluster of subdivisions along Culebra inside 211, and then just about nothing in between or further north.

 So then we look at how many people living in the Culebra area will want to go south.
-Until the HEB at Culebra and 211 is built, there may be a few who decide to go to the one at Potranco and 211 since it may be faster to get there (and maybe less crowded) than the one at Culebra and 1604.
-But is that enough to warrant additional lanes on 211?
+Until the HEB at Culebra and 211 is built, there may be a few who decide to go to the one at Potranco and 211 since it may be faster to get there (and maybe less crowded) than the one at Culebra and 1604 or the one in Alamo Ranch.
+But is that enough traffic to warrant additional lanes on 211?
 Almost certainly not.

-There may also be some folks living along Culebra (or further north) who work in the Potranco area, say at the Citibank facility, and will use 211 to get there Again, probably not enough to need more lanes.
+There may also be some folks living along Culebra (or further north) who work in the Potranco area, such as at the Citibank facility, and will use 211 to get there.
+Again, probably not enough commuters to need more lanes.

-Finally, yes, there is a sign announcing a planned 2,500 home subdivision (Westridge) south of Tamaron Valley, but that is several years from having a level of build-out that would appreciably impact traffic on 211.
-There are currently no utilities to the site, and the first homesites are not expected to be available until late 2023.
+Finally, yes, there is a sign announcing a planned 2,500 home subdivision (Westridge) south of Tamaron Valley, but that is several years from having the level of build-out that would appreciably impact traffic on 211.

-Would it have been nice to have four lanes along here?
+So would it have been nice to have four lanes along here?
 Absolutely.
 Would it have been nice to have a six lane freeway?
 Of course.
 Is what was built better than nothing?
-I guess you can decide for yourself, but IMO, this adage sums it up best: "Don't let the perfect be the enemy of the good."
+I guess you can decide for yourself, but in the opinion of the author of this page, this adage sums it up best: "Don't let the perfect be the enemy of the good."

-New section of SH 211 between Culebra Rd. and Potranco Rd. near Tamaron Valley prior to opening
+New section of SH 211 near Tamaron Valley prior to opening

 (Photo by Brian Purcell)